glenux/infra-teaching-webterm/README.md

 # Teaching WebTerm

-Easy web terminal for studients, when you have to teach system administration, and SSH is not available, not installable or not allowed.
+Easy web terminal for students, when you have to teach system administration, and SSH is not available, not installable or not allowed.

 ## Prerequisites